Asian shares up as Wall Street steadies, with eye on US vote

-Shares were modestly higher Thursday in Asia after Wall Street steadied overnight.
+Most Asian benchmarks were higher Thursday after Wall Street steadied overnight.
 Investors are awaiting a vote in the U.S. Congress on health care legislation that is seen as a bellwether for the capacity of the administration of President Donald Trump to deliver on campaign promises for tax and regulatory reform.

 HEALTHCARE VOTE: The Republican-backed American Health Care Act appeared to be in trouble ahead of a House of Representatives vote on Thursday.
 Earlier in the week, shares fell on doubts over the outlook for Trump's agenda of tax cuts and higher infrastructure spending.